robertschank/robertschank.github.io/index.md

 ### [Morning Pages](#morning-pages-full)

-Write three pages of whatever's in your head.
-Clear mental clutter and unlock creativity.
+Write three pages of whatever's in your head and clear mental clutter

 🌶️ Mild — Start here

-**Good For:** Building an inner practice, clarity, focus
+**Good For:** Building an inner practice, creativity, clarity, focus

 ---